EmilDziadczyk-TomTom/reportGenerator-/README.md

 1. listLayers.py - script finds and lists all layers that have layer with layer_ID as parent or subscription How to use it: puthon3 listLayers.py layer_ID

+2. showLayerContact.py - list layer IDs and contacts from registry.json, can also list layer descriptions How to use it: showLayerContact.py --layer_ids 666 667